 When it comes to attracting and recruiting the best employees, where exactly does an employee benefits package stand?
-According to a recent JobVite report and infographic, 71.6 percent of companies offer benefits that go beyond the normal health and financial benefit products that are standard in workplaces.
+According to a JobVite report and infographic, 71.6 percent of companies offer benefits that go beyond the normal health and financial benefit products that are standard in workplaces.

-Design a Total Compensation Statement of an Average Employee.
+Design a Total Compensation Statement of an Average Employee

 Pick a mid-level employee and create a statement that shows their total compensation for one year.
-This statement should include the salary (gross annual earnings), including any potential bonuses or commissions.
+This statement should include the salary (gross annual earnings), taking into account any potential bonuses or commissions.
 Then include the complete value of the health insurance benefits, dental and vision benefits, retirement savings benefits, maximum annual health or flexible savings plan benefits, company training benefit costs, onsite perks dollar value per year, and any additional perks that have an annual cost to the company.

 Once you have created a snapshot of the total compensation of your workers, add this information to your career portal.
 Organize the benefits by type, breaking down the benefits and dollar amounts with a total value at the bottom.
 A graphic can be a nice way to include this information, such as a pie chart that shows the allocation of benefits.
 Use this as a visual tool when recruiting and interviewing candidates.

 Your employee benefits information can be included in all job advertisements, focusing on the best aspects of the benefits program.
-For example, word the benefits information to say something like “ all employees eligible for full health care coverage at 30 days of employment, including multiple onsite perks like casual dress code, free beverages, and catered lunches, and access to a corporate gym membership”.
+For example, word the benefits information to say something such as: "All employees are eligible for full health care coverage at 30 days of employment, plus multiple onsite perks like casual dress code, free beverages, catered lunches, and access to a corporate gym membership.”

-Determine What Unique Perks and Benefits Your Organization Can Highlight
+Highlight Unique Perks and Benefits